pschafran/purc/README.md

 ## **Quick Start** ##
 ### Step 1: setup ###
-PURC consists of purc.py (and two other variations--purc_recluster.py, purc_resplit.py--that we describe below) and a number of dependencies.
+PURC consists of purc.py (and another variation--purc_recluster.py--that we describe below) and a number of dependencies.
 We bundled most of the dependencies (cutadapt, muscle and usearch) together in the distribution.
 To get the dependencies in place, cd to the purc directory, and type:
 ```
 #!shell
 ./install_dependencies.sh